Belfast Marks 28th Anniversary of Good Friday Agreement Amid Fuel Protest Tensions

 Why It Matters

 The Good Friday Agreement remains the foundation of peace and political stability in Northern Ireland.
-Its 28th anniversary is an opportunity to reflect on how far the region has come — from the height of the Troubles to a society where, despite ongoing challenges, political violence is no longer a feature of daily life.
+Its 28th anniversary is an opportunity to reflect on how far the region has come β from the height of the Troubles to a society where, despite ongoing challenges, political violence is no longer a feature of daily life.
 The agreement's institutions, though tested at times, have provided a framework for managing deep political differences peacefully.
+For communities in Belfast and across Northern Ireland, the peace that has now lasted for a generation has allowed for economic growth and a return to a semblance of normal life after decades of fear and violence.

 What's Next

 The anniversary comes as Northern Ireland continues to navigate complex political questions, including the ongoing impact of post-Brexit trading arrangements and the need to maintain cross-community support for the power-sharing institutions.
-Community events and commemorations will continue across the Easter weekend, with Belfast City Council's walking tours and wildlife wellbeing walks offering residents opportunities to connect with their city's history and natural environment.
+Community events and commemorations will continue across the Easter weekend.
+Further coverage of the anniversary is available at The Guardian and the Irish government's statement is published at Gov.ie.